bmc/classutil/index.md

     public int y() { return _y; }
     public void y_$eq(int newY) { _y = newY; }

-So, the mapper looks for methods that take no parameters and return some non-void (i.e., non-`Unit`) value.
-Then, from that set of methods, the mapper discards:
+So, the mapper looks for Scala getter methods that take no parameters and return some non-void (i.e., non-`Unit`) value, and it looks for Scala setter methods that take one parameter, return void (`Unit`) and have names ending in `_$eq`.
+Then, from that set of methods, the mapper
+discards:

-* Methods starting with `get`.
+* Methods starting with "get"
-* Methods that have a corresponding `get` method.
+* Methods that have a corresponding "get" method.
 In the above example, if there's a `getX()` method that returns an `int`, the mapper will assume that it's the bean version of `x()`, and it will ignore `x()`.
+* Methods that aren't public.
 * Any method in `java.lang.Object`.
 * Any method in `scala.Product`.
-* Methods that aren't public.

-If there are any methods in the remaining set, then the mapper returns a new wrapper object that contains Java Bean versions of those methods;
-otherwise, the mapper returns the original Scala object.
+If there are any methods in the remaining set, then the mapper returns a new wrapper object that contains Java Bean versions of the setters and getters; otherwise, the mapper returns the original Scala object.
 The resulting bean delegates its calls to the original object, instead of capturing the object's method values at the time the bean is called.
 That way, if the underlying Scala object's methods return different values for each call, the bean will reflect those changes.
 Also, the mapped class delegates any methods it didn't convert back to the original object.
 For instance, calling `toString` on the newly generated bean results in a call to the original object's `toString` method.

 By default, `ScalaObjectToBean` recursively converts methods that return non-primitive, non-String values that.
 That is, if the value for a getter